The Girl Reporter: Production

 The writer of the scenario is unknown, but it was most likely Lloyd Lonergan.
 He was an experienced newspaperman employed by The New York Evening World while writing scripts for the Thanhouser productions.
 The film director is unknown, but it may have been Barry O'Neil.
 Film historian Q. David Bowers does not attribute a cameraman for this production, but at least two possible candidates exist.
 Blair Smith was the first cameraman of the Thanhouser company, but he was soon joined by Carl Louis Gregory who had years of experience as a still and motion picture photographer.
 The role of the cameraman was uncredited in 1910 productions.
 Though the roles of the actors are unknown, it is likely that numerous other character roles and persons appeared in the film.
 Bowers states that most of the credits are fragmentary for 1910 Thanhouser productions.
 The cast could include either or both leading ladies of the company, Anna Rosemond and Violet Heming.
 One of the more prominent leading male actors was Frank H. Crane.

-Though critics would reveal that the plot strained plausibility, the little known production details surrounding the film show that the Thanhouser staging was effective to one reviewer.
+Critics stated the plot strained plausibility.
+The little known production details surrounding the film show that the Thanhouser staging was effective to one reviewer.
 Recently, the quality of the Thanhouser films were commended in an editorial by "The Spectator" in The New York Dramatic Mirror contained specific praise for Thanhouser productions by stating, "...practically all other Independent American companies, excepting Thanhouser, show haste and lack of thought in their production.
 Crude stories are crudely handled, giving the impression that they are rushed through in a hurry - anything to get a thousand feet of negative ready for the market.
 Such pictures, of course, do not cost much to produce, but they are not of a class to make reputation.
 The Thanhouser company, alone of the Independents, shows a consistent effort to do things worthwhile..."
-Bowers would note that the plot focusing on a female reporter would prove to be a popular subject and referred to The Girl Reporter's Big Scoop by the Kalem Company and Perils of Our Girl Reporter by Niagara Film Studios-Mutual.
+Bowers would note that the plot focusing on a female reporter would prove to be a popular subject and referred to The Girl Reporter's Big Scoop by the Kalem Company and Perils of Our Girl Reporter by Niagara Film Studios written by Edith Sessions Tupper.
 Bowers also included another production bearing the same name The Girl Reporter by the Crystal Film Company in 1913.
 Another girl reporter would be featured A Columbus Day Conspiracy by the Thanhouser Company.